takagi/parallel-povray/README.markdown

 When rendering results of time varying computer simulation, it is nice to compute the images parallely because there are so many scene files for each time steps.

 Parallel-povray script is designed to suit the purpose.
-It invoke several povray commands paralley (by process).
+It invokes several povray commands parallelly (by process).
 You can specify how many processes to use.

 ## Usage